12 Steps in The Write Direction

 - Tasks that you must submit to your coach to make sure that you are on the right track – during this process, your coach is there to help you understand the material and solve problems.

 - STEP ONE: Who Are You as a Storyteller?
 Before crafting your masterwork, start by understanding your identity as a writer.
 Begin with the fundamentals of storytelling and how inspiration shapes creativity.
-Then, take a deeper, reflective journey to uncover your personal strengths and challenges as a writer.

-- STEP TWO: What Does It Take to Be Writer Find your home in the creative universe by exploring the mediums you’re capable of writing for and identifying which will best showcase your story.
+- STEP TWO: What Does It Take to Be a Writer?
+Take a reflective journey to uncover your personal strengths and challenges as a writer.
+Discover your place in the creative universe by exploring the mediums you’re capable of writing for and identifying those that will best showcase your story.

-- STEP SIX: Premise, Concept, and Title Begin with a seed—a strong premise that anchors your story and sells its soul.
+- STEP FIVE: Premise, Concept, and Title Begin with a seed—a strong premise that anchors your story and sells its soul.
 The premise spotlights the central conflict, while the concept or logline captures motion: a character, in a place, doing something, and wanting something.
 It’s the heartbeat of your pitch.
 And don’t forget the title—it’s your story’s first impression and its silent promise.

 - STEP TEN: Format as Form Once you’ve outlined your story, you’re ready to start writing the first draft of your story.
 Before you dive into writing, it’s crucial to understand the importance of properly formatting your draft.